Elizabeth Bouvia

-Elizabeth Bouvia (born c.
-1958 – March 29, 2014) was a figure in the American right-to-die movement.
+Elizabeth Bouvia (May 19, 1957 – March 29, 2014) was a figure in the American right-to-die movement.
 Her case attracted nationwide attention in this area as well as in medical ethics.

 History

-On September 3, 1983, Bouvia, at the age of 24 or 25 admitted herself into the psychiatric ward of Riverside General Hospital in Riverside, California.
+On September 3, 1983, Bouvia, at the age of 26 admitted herself into the psychiatric ward of Riverside General Hospital in Riverside, California.
 She was almost totally paralysed by cerebral palsy and had severe degenerative arthritis, which caused her great pain.

 Bouvia was alienated from her family and husband, and had been entertaining thoughts of suicide.
 She requested hospital authorities to allow her to starve to death.
 When they refused and ordered her to be force-fed, Bouvia contacted the American Civil Liberties Union, which assigned her a lawyer.
 In the subsequent lawsuit, the court upheld the hospital's decision and ordered force-feeding to continue (Pence 64–65).

 Appeal

 Following the court case, a bitter dispute broke out among physicians regarding the Bouvia case.
 Bouvia tried to resist the force-feeding by biting through the feeding tube.
 Four attendants would then hold her down while the tubing was inserted into her nose and liquids pumped into her stomach.

 Some physicians called this battery and torture, while others claimed that the hospital was right to err on the side of continued life (Pence 65).

 Bouvia appealed the lower court ruling and lost.
 Now, in addition to the force-feeding, she was hooked up to a morphine drip to ease the pain of her arthritis.
 In 1986, she appealed again and this time the court ruled in her favor that the force-feeding constituted battery.